spatialnimbios/testcases/Applications/MinCDE/README.md

 3.3	EminDt  	0	        0um2.s-1		0

-4.4	E	        1400	    2.5um2.s-1	350 /um
+4.4	E	        1400*	    2.5um2.s-1	350 homodimers/um

 5.5	minDt	    0	        0um2.s-1		0

 Notes:
+1. *Huang et al note the E is only active as a homodimer, so observed copy numbers in a cell (1400) should be halved to capture the copy numbers of active species.
+Hence they use 350/um rather than 700.

-1. minDD, minDT, and E are all cytosolic.
+2. minDD, minDT, and E are all cytosolic.
-2. minDt and EminDt are both on the membrane.
+3. minDt and EminDt are both on the membrane.

 GEOMETRY:
 Cylinder.
 In Huang et al, no mention of spherical caps.